 The student will submit a “code complete” version of his/her project along with appropriate documentation of the project.
 Additionally, the student will submit revisions to all of the previous deliverables based on given feedback.

-The Midterm Exam will cover the Reading & Study material for the first 4 modules/weeks.
-The Midterm Exam will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a 1-hour time limit.
+The Quiz: Midterm will cover the Learn material for Module 1: Week 1 — Module 4: Week 4.
+The Quiz: Midterm will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a 1-hour time limit.

-The Final Exam will cover the Reading & Study material for all 8 modules/weeks.
-The Final Exam will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a 1-hour time limit.
+The Quiz: Final will cover the Learn material for all Module 1: Week 1 — Module 8: Week 8.
+The Quiz: Final will be open-book/open-notes, contain 50 multiple-choice and true/false questions, and have a 1-hour time limit.